meltano/edk/docs/getting_started.md

 Darwin MacBook-Pro.localdomain 21.6.0 Darwin Kernel Version 21.6.0: Mon Aug 22 20:19:52 PDT 2022; root:xnu-8020.140.49~2/RELEASE_ARM64_T6000 arm64
 ```

-But you can also call interact with the extension itself:
+But you can also interact with the extension itself:

 ```shell
 $ poetry run myextensionthing_extension --help